This post may contain affiliate links. Please see my disclosure policy.

 This tender and golden blueberry crumb cake is bursting with blueberries and topped with vanilla glaze.
 Blueberries and homemade crumb cake are a match made in heaven, and this cake bakes up soft and buttery thanks to tangy full fat buttermilk and rich sour cream.
 Recipe yields one 9-inch cake and leftovers freeze beautifully too!

-Filled with blueberries and drizzled with vanilla glaze, this homemade crumb cake is the perfect recipe for blueberry lovers.
-With a moist tender crumb and plenty of rich vanilla flavor, this cake reminds me of the best blueberry coffee cake.
+Filled with blueberries and drizzled with vanilla glaze, this homemade crumb cake is a blueberry lover’s dream.
+It’s moist and tender with a rich vanilla flavor, just like your favorite blueberry coffee cake.

 Love baking with blueberries?
-Try my bakery style blueberry crumb muffins or blueberry streusel bread next!
+You may also love my blueberry crisp recipe, blueberry muffins with crumb topping, or blueberry streusel bread!

 How to Make Blueberry Crumb Cake

-Crumb Topping – To make the crumb topping, stir together flour, sugar, cinnamon, and salt in a small bowl.
+For the crumb topping, stir together flour, sugar, cinnamon, and salt in a small bowl.
 Add melted butter and vanilla, and toss mixture with a fork until crumbly.
-If you like nuts, add 1/2 cup finely chopped pecans or walnuts.
-Chill streusel topping in the freezer until ready to use.
+Chill topping in the freezer until ready to use.

 Reduce speed to low and add eggs and egg yolk one at a time.
 With mixer on low speed, add dry ingredients in 3 additions, alternating with buttermilk mixture.

-Assembly – Spoon batter into prepared pan and smooth with an offset spatula.
+Spoon batter into prepared springform pan and smooth the top with an offset spatula.
 Tap pan sharply to remove air bubbles.

-Top the batter with spoonfuls of blueberry preserves (about a teaspoon at a time) and gently swirl in with a toothpick or wooden skewer.
-Sprinkle blueberries evenly over the top of the batter and add crumb topping.
+Top the batter with spoonfuls of blueberry preserves and swirl in with a toothpick or wooden skewer.
+Sprinkle blueberries evenly over the batter and add crumb topping.

-Baking Time – Place springform pan on the center rack of a 350°F preheated oven.
-Bake cake for 65 minutes to 70 minutes, or until the top is golden and springs back to the touch, and a cake tester inserted in the center comes out with a few crumbs attached.
+Place springform pan on the center rack of a 350°F preheated oven.
+Bake for 65 to 70 minutes, or until the top is golden and springs back to the touch, and a cake tester inserted in the center comes out with a few crumbs attached.

-Cooling Time – Transfer baked crumb cake to a wire rack and let cool for 30 minutes before removing the sides from the springform pan.
-Cool completely before glazing and serving.
+Transfer baked crumb cake to a wire rack and let cool for 30 minutes before removing the sides from the springform pan.
+Cool completely before drizzling with vanilla glaze.

 More blueberry recipes you’ll love: